Gawthorpe Hall

 Gawthorpe Hall is an Elizabethan country house on the banks of the River Calder, in Ightenhill, a civil parish in the Borough of Burnley, Lancashire, England.
 Its estate extends into Padiham, with the Stockbridge Drive entrance situated there.
 The house is traditionally attributed to Robert Smythson.
-In the mid-19th century, the hall was rebuilt by Charles Barry, the architect of the Houses of Parliament.
+In the mid-19th century, the hall was altered by Charles Barry, the architect of the Houses of Parliament.
 Since 1953 it has been designated a Grade I listed building.
 In 1970 the 4th Lord Shuttleworth gave the hall to the National Trust, with a 99-year lease to Lancashire County Council.
 Both bodies jointly administer the hall and in 2015 the council provided £500,000 funding for restoration work on the south and west sides of the house.

 History

-Gawthorpe Hall's origins are in a pele tower, a strong fortification built by the Shuttleworths in the 14th century as a defence against invading Scots.
-The Shuttleworths occupied Shuttleworth Hall near Hapton from the 12th century.
-The diet of the family in Elizabethan times is known from their household books.
+Gawthorpe Hall's origins are somewhat disputed (see Champness (2008).)
+Pevsner suggests the origins lie in a pele tower, a strong fortification built by the Shuttleworths in the 14th century as a defence against invading Scots.
+The Shuttleworths occupied Shuttleworth Hall near Hapton from the 12th century.The diet of the family in Elizabethan times is known from their household books.
 The Shuttleworths bought glasses for rose water in 1589 and a "stillatory" for distillation in 1590.
 Most of their food was bought locally or came from their own farms, but spices were bought from London.

 The Elizabethan house at Gawthorpe was dovetailed around the pele tower from plans drawn up by Richard Shuttleworth but carried out after his death by his brother the Reverend Lawrence Shuttleworth.
 The foundation stone was laid on 26 August 1600.

 In 1604 Richard Stone of Carr House in Bretherton, imported Irish panel boards and timber and stored 1,000 pieces in the tithe barn at Hoole until they were needed.
 Mottoes are found in the front porch and around the top of the tower.
 The initials KS, Kay-Shuttleworth occur in decoration throughout the house, on the front door and plaster roundels on the ceiling in the main dining room.
 Miss Rachel, as the Honourable Rachel Kay-Shuttleworth was known locally, lived at the hall from 1953 until her death in 1967.
 In 1970, her nephew gave the hall to the National Trust, to be managed in association with Lancashire County Council, on a 99-year lease to the latter.
 In 2015 the council provided funding of £500,000 to enable urgent repairs.

 Architecture and description

-The original house, a pele tower, was developed into an Elizabethan mansion in the very early 1600s.
+The original house, which Pevsner suggests began as a pele tower, was developed into an Elizabethan mansion in the very early 1600s.
 Clare Hartwell, in her 2009 revised Lancashire: North edition of the Pevsner Buildings of England, notes the traditional attribution to Robert Smythson and suggests that, if not by him, "the design must have been influenced by his work".
 By the middle of the 19th century, the house was "near ruin" and Sir James Phillips Kay-Shuttleworth, 1st Baronet engaged Charles Barry to undertake an extensive rebuilding.